1969 24 Hours of Le Mans: Regulations

+In the 1967 race, the prototypes of Ferrari, 330P4 with 4 litre V12, and Ford GT40 Mk.IV with 7 Litre V8, had been very fast.
+Thus, starting in 1968, prototype cars in World Championship and at Le Mans were limited to 3 litres, same size as in Formula One since 1966.
+The F1 engines were not reliable for endurance racing, though.
+There were few entries, as Ferrari stayed absent in protest, and Ford did not really support the Ford P68.
+Only Alfa, Matra, and Porsche showed up with factory 3 litre entries, plus some private efforts.
+In addition, Gr.4 Sports Cars with engines up to 5 litre were allowed if at least 50 were produced, like Ford GT40 and Lola T70.

-Heeding the calls of race promoters worried about diminishing fields, the FIA sought to fix things by reducing the minimum production figure to run in Group 4 from 50 to 25.
-Even though they had an unlimited engine capacity, it was reasoned that it would not be a difference as the cars were not usually as competitive as the Group 6 Prototypes.
-This however, left a large flaw in the system for big manufacturers with the resources to exploit the regulations.
-Porsche were able to construct 25 chassis of their new 917 prototype, with its 4.5-litre engine, to get it homologated for Group 4.
+Heeding the calls of race promoters worried about diminishing fields, the FIA CSI sought to fix things by reducing the minimum production figure to run in Group 4 from 50 to 25.
+Even though they had a 5 litre engine capacity limit, it was reasoned that it would not be a difference as the old already produced cars were usually not as competitive as the newer Group 6 Prototypes.
+This however, left a flaw in the system for manufacturers with the resources and commitment to exploit the regulations.
+Nobody did so, but Porsche, underdogs running engines up to 2.2 litre until 1967 and 3 litre in 1968, were willing and able to construct 25 new chassis of a new de facto prototype, the 917, to get it homologated with a 4.5-litre engine for Group 4 for races after April 1969, starting in Spa.

-This year the Automobile Club de l'Ouest (ACO) brought the start-time forward to 2pm, to allow time for the largely French crowd to still be able to get to vote in the Presidential Elections on the Sunday afternoon.
+This year the Automobile Club de l'Ouest (ACO) brought the start-time forward to 2pm, to allow more time for the French in the crowd to still be able to get to vote in the deciding second round of the 1969 French presidential election on the Sunday afternoon.
 New Armco crash barriers were installed around the circuit, including on the Mulsanne Straight, where there was previously no protection from the trees, houses and embankments in the event of a car leaving the track.
 Sandbanks were replaced by barriers.